 Figure 1.
-FTIR spectra of PG powder and collagen hydrogels containing no PG, 0.333 mg/mL and 1.0 mg/mL of PG solutions.
+FTIR spectra of PG powder and collagen hydrogels containing no PG, 0.333 mg/mL and 1.0 mg/mL of PG solutions (a) in the 4000-500 cm-1, (b) in the 3800-2800 cm-1 and (c) in the 1700-1520 cm-1 wavenumber regions.
 Col: collagen hydrogel; Col_low: collagen hydrogel with a “low” PG concentration (0.333 mg/mL); Col_high: collagen hydrogel with a “high” PG concentration (1.0 mg/mL).

 Fourier Transform Infrared (FTIR) spectroscopy analyses were carried out on collagen hydrogels containing no PG (Col), 0.333 mg/mL PG (Col_low) and 1.0 mg/mL PG (Col_high) (Figure 1).
 First, when PG concentration increased, the absorbance band related to C-O stretch from PG (1240 cm-1) increased as well, which demonstrates that collagen hydrogels are well enriched with PG.
 However, the O-H stretch feature could not be detected due to an overlapping with the NH2 groups found in collagen.
 In fact, an absorbance region was detected around 3260-3280 cm-1 across all samples which correlates to the NH2 bridges present in the primary structure of the protein.
 Furthermore, the band at around 1626-1635 cm-1 suggested the presence of the C=O stretch in the primary, secondary and tertiary structure of collagen.
 The band in the region of 1550-1560 cm-1 indicated a N-H bend present in the secondary structure of a protein [22].
 Furthermore, the addition of PG to the coating appeared to shift the position of the band wavelengths.
 Indeed, the band wavelengths of the N-H stretch increased slightly as the concentration on PG within the hydrogel also.
 Furthermore, the addition of PG to the hydrogels may have had an effect on C=O stretch (although this is not conclusive from the spectra) and also reduced the wavelengths for N-H in-plane bend (for the highest PG concentration).
 This suggests a non-covalent interaction between PG and collagen.
 PG is the fundamental building block of phlorotannins; it has been reported that phlorotannins precipitate some proteins by covalent and non-covalent interactions [23].
 Non-covalent interactions, determined mainly by hydrophobic interactions of aromatic groups of polyphenols with hydrophobic groups of the proteins, have been already reported for milk-derived protein and polyphenol by fluorescence quenching in previous studies [24–26].
 Moreover, several studies have been performed on the influence of milk protein on tea polyphenols, demonstrating various changes in the proteins’ structures [27].
 In fact, these interactions may lead to aggregation of the proteins or conformational changes.